kibiz0r/dotfiles/README.md

 Master: `git clone -b master git@github.com:kibiz0r/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install`
 BISSELL: `git clone -b bissell git@github.com:kibiz0r/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install`

+If you want the kibiyama awesomesauce, run `./install_plus_kibiyama` instead of `./install`.

 ## Customization

+You can layer your own stuff on top of the base stuff.
+If you use the kibiyama stuff, your stuff will be run last so you don't get overwritten.

 To understand what's going on, look at `install.conf.yaml`.